-- 1. That the attached Statement of Proposal (Draft Christchurch City Cleanfill Licensing Bylaw 2003) be publicly notified and be subject to the Local Government Act 2002 special consultative procedure with public submissions to be made between 30 August 2003 and 1 October 2003, as set out in the report and a hearing of submissions by a Subcommittee on 9 October 2003. - 2.
-That a Hearings Panel be appointed to consider all submissions as indicated in the report.
+- 1. That the attached Statement of Proposal (Draft Christchurch City Cleanfill Licensing Bylaw 2003) be publicly notified and be subject to the Local Government Act 2002 special consultative procedure with public submissions to be made between 30 August 2003 and 1 October 2003, as set out in the report and that submissions be considered/heard by a Subcommittee on 9 October 2003. - That a Subcommittee consisting of the Chairman, Councillor Denis O'Rourke and Councillors Sally Buck and Barry Corbett be appointed to hear and consider all submissions and report its recommendations direct to the 23 October 2003 Council meeting.